markuspeitl/static-site-gen-tools/application-cv/business-card.md

 As currently the importCache is only created in html-runner.

 Later maybe generalize components: Currently it is assumed that components always return html formatted data.

+Issue:
+When using multiple instances of certain components, we need to be able to identify the component usage/call from the placeholder.
+(Maybe hash content and attributes and use as id)